-1.0: Overview of the Community Relations Plan
+1.0 Overview of the Community Relations Plan

-The United States (U.S.) Army Corps of Engineers, Buffalo District, developed this community relations plan to provide a framework for community relations activities for the Guterl Specialty Steel Corporation Formerly Utilized Sites Remedial Action Program (FUSRAP) Site located in Lockport, New York, and to comply with 40 Code of Federal Regulations (CFR) 300.430 (c) (2).
+The U. S. Army Corps of Engineers Buffalo District developed this community relations plan to provide a framework for community relations activities for the Guterl Specialty Steel Corporation Formerly Utilized Sites Remedial Action Program (FUSRAP) Site located in Lockport, New York, and to comply with 40 Code of Federal Regulations (CFR) 300.430 (c) (2) and 40 CFR 300.430 (f)(3)(i).

 FUSRAP was initiated in 1974 to identify, investigate, and if necessary, clean up or control sites throughout the U.S. that were contaminated as a result of activities conducted in support of the Nation's early atomic energy and weapons program.
-When implementing FUSRAP, the Corps follows the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), as amended by the Superfund Amendments and Reauthorization Act of 1986 (SARA), and the National Oil and Hazardous Substances Pollution Contingency Plan, more commonly called the National Contingency Plan (NCP).
+When implementing FUSRAP, the Corps of Engineers follows the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), as amended, and the National Oil and Hazardous Substances Pollution Contingency Plan, more commonly called the National Contingency Plan (NCP).

-This community relations plan defines the scope and focus of the Corps' public participation activities during the feasibility study (FS) phase of the project and presents an organized, targeted approach for effective communication and positive, beneficial community relations.
-Including this overview section, this plan contains five sections: Section 2 provides a capsule description of the Guterl Specialty Steel Corporation FUSRAP Site, Section 3 provides background information about the community surrounding the site, Section 4 presents the community relations program, and Section 5 lists the documents used to develop this plan.
+This community relations plan defines the scope and focus of the Corps' public participation activities during the feasibility study (FS) and proposed plan phases of the project and presents an organized, targeted approach for effective communication and positive, beneficial community relations.
+Including this overview section, this plan contains five sections: Section 2 provides a capsule description of the Guterl Specialty Steel Corporation FUSRAP Site (hereafter called the Guterl Site), Section 3 provides background information about the community surrounding the site, Section 4 presents the community relations program, and Section 5 lists the documents used to develop this plan.
 The Appendices provide federal, state and local contacts and available resources.